 FreeSurfer has the ability to compute statistics averaged over a defined region of interest (ROI), which is another popular way to test statistical hypotheses and a good way to check your data.
-To define a label that marks a region of interest (ROI) on the surface hold down shift then left click and drag to draw your ROI.
+Since we will be comparing across subjects, we will define our ROI on the fsaverage.
+To define a label that marks a ROI on the surface hold down shift then left click and drag to draw your ROI.
 When drawing your ROI, draw slowly, allowing the display to catch up with you if necessary.
 There is no need to worry about closing the ROI precisely- when you are done and release the mouse button, Qdec will automatically close the ROI for you.
 You should then see a green outline of the ROI you drew, like this:

 You can then select the add the selection to the ROI button , and your label should now be filled in with purple, like this: